- Your selections:

 Published once a year and covers review series in the areas of biomedical, physical and social sciences.
 Searchable by author, keyword, and date.
 For help using this resource, contact Chris Palazzolo, Political Science and International Documents Librarian.Expand

 Subjects: Anthropology, Biological Sciences, Chemistry, Health, Physics, Political Science, Psychology, Science and Technology, Sociology

-This fully indexed, primary-source database unfolds the historical development of anthropology from a global perspective—with archival collections from North America, Europe, and Asia Pacific — including key field notebooks, images, and recordings of the early- to mid-20th century.Expand
+This fully indexed, primary-source database documents the historical development of anthropology from a global perspective¿with archival collections from North America, Europe, and the Asian Pacific ¿ including field notebooks, images, and recordings from the early- to mid-20th century.Expand

-The collection features the previously unpublished fieldwork of anthropology’s most influential scholars, including Bronislaw Malinowski, Ruth Benedict (open access), Max Gluckman, Victor Turner, and Raymond Firth, among others.
-Content is being digitized in partnership with archival holding institutions such as the London School of Economics, Vassar College, Yale University, and the Royal Anthropological Institute.
+The collection features the previously unpublished fieldwork of anthropology¿s most influential scholars, including Bronislaw Malinowski, Ruth Benedict (open access), Max Gluckman, Victor Turner, and Raymond Firth, among others.

 Subjects: Anthropology, Area Studies, Archives and Primary Sources

 Published by the Royal Anthropological Institute (RAI).
 The AIO indexes more than 400 ethnographic films and 4,000 periodicals covering all branches and areas of anthropology.Expand

 Nearly 800 journals, published in more than 40 languages, are indexed on a continuing basis.
 Records cover 1957 to the present.